Skip to Content

 Are you looking for high-powered vocabulary words to take your ELA analysis to the next level?
 Pop these literary devices examples and definitions of terms into your next English Language Arts class, and you’ll make your class gape in awe.

-I’ve been an ELA teacher for 18 years and can vouch for the wonder of these words.
+I’ve been an ELA teacher for 18 years, and can vouch for the wonder of these words.
 Every one of the literary terms, devices, and elements below is highly useful in discussing texts, film — and even life.
-Click through to see each full lesson — from “Types of Conflict” to “Suspense,” use them with love, and enjoy!
+Because I’m also an artist, I’ve hand-illustrated each one.

 Literary Devices and Terms List